naev/naev/docs/manual/src/spobs/data.md

                 accept generic missions.
               - `<commodity>`: Includes the Commodities Exchange tab, where the player can buy and sell trade goods.
+              - `<equipment>`: Grants access to the Equipment tab where the player can swap outfits to and from their active ship.
+                This is implied by `refuel`, `outfits`, and `shipyard`, so it is usually useless to explicitly specify it.
               - `<outfits>`: Includes the Outfitter tab, allowing the player to buy and sell ship outfits.
-Also grants access to the Equipment tab where the player can swap outfits to and from their active ship.
+Also grants access to the Equipment tab as above.
               - `<shipyard>`: Includes the Shipyard tab, allowing the player to purchase new ships.
-Grants access to the Equipment tab as above; also allows the player to swap their active and fleet ships and change the outfits on all player-owned ships.
+Also grants access to the Equipment tab as above; also allows the player to swap their active and fleet ships and change the outfits on all player-owned ships.
           * `<commodities>`: Declares the spob as having ready access to commodities, independent of the Commodities Exchange service.
           * `<description>`: Text string presented to the player on the Landing Main tab.